 - Peel and slice one hard-boiled egg for each salad

-- Cut cooked chicken into bite size portions and divided evently between salads.
+- Cut cooked chicken into bite-size portions and divided evenly between salads.

 - Serve dressing on the side to control calories

-- Top salads with bacon bites, croutons or sunflower seeds.
+- Top salads with bacon bits, croutons, or sunflower seeds.

 If you are skid-ish about buying romaine from your local grocer – try growing your own – but if you enjoy the convenience of buying from the supermarket and are willing to risk it – LIKE ME – make sure to take proper care to insure a good salad for you and your family

 Are you still buying romaine lettuce despite the recent issues?